fpcorso/data-blog/content/2023-01-16-seaborn-scatterplot.md

 ![The same scatterplot graph as above but now with a label on top of the upper-right point marked as Apple.]({static}/images/seaborn-scatterplot-example-5.png)

-Having some text on top of the point is okay but we can make this a little nicer by moving the text a little away from the point and using an arrow.
+Having some text on top of the point is okay, but we can make this a little nicer by moving the text away from the point and using an arrow.

 ```python
 arrow_props = {